wingywing/bomby/README.md

 A fun retro-vibe neocities blog website.

-My first website built with the static web generator Hugo.
+My first website, built with the static web generator Hugo.

 Old project though (sorry for the messy code)!

 `hugo server` to run dev server